MateenSQ/bc14_w7_project-frontend-hackstreet-boys-Dan-Jo-Jordan-Mateen-Qasim/README.md

 <br>

-7 weeks into <a href="https://www.schoolofcode.co.uk/">School of Code</a> - which for a lot of us was 7 weeks since we started coding - we were given our first project!
+6 weeks into <a href="https://www.schoolofcode.co.uk/">School of Code</a> - which for a lot of us was 6 weeks since we started coding - and starting the 7th we were given our first project!

 Put into random teams, we were given a week to create a react app that would help solve issues faced by fellow bootcampers.
 We spent the week ideating, planning and coding.